Brad Pitt Serious For Sienna Miller, Angelina Jolie’s Relationship With Brother Caused The Divorce?

 “He’s not been to the set.
 You know, he’s the producer of the film and I’ve met him twice.
 It’s insane,” she said during that time.

-Angelina Jolie’s Close Relationship With Brother James Haven:
+Angelina Jolie’s Close Relationship With Brother James Haven

 An earlier report from Radar Online suggests that the involvement in Brad-Jolie’s family issues bothered the Fight Club movie star.
 A source revealed that Brad even went on to think that James was trying to overtake his position as a father.